How much internet speed do you need? That depends on how you plan on using your internet connection.

 Internet Statistics for Oakland, California

 Home to telecommuters, university students and tech employees, Oakland is a well-connected city with significant internet infrastructure already built throughout.
-Here, the most prevalent hardwired broadband options are DSL and fiber, with more than 98 percent and 70 percent availability, respectively.
+Here, the most prevalent hardwired broadband options are DSL and fiber, with more than 98 percent and 71 percent availability, respectively.
 With the prevalence of fiber, internet speeds in Oakland are about 51 percent above the California average.
 For those without a fiber connection, fixed wireless options are also available to essentially 100 percent of the city with speeds comparable to cable and fiber.
-Due to this well-built internet infrastructure, Oakland is the 33rd most-connected city in the state ahead of ahead of Berkeley, Alameda, Emeryville, and Orinda..
+Due to this well-built internet infrastructure, Oakland is the 30th most-connected city in the state ahead of Emeryville, Alameda, Berkeley, and Orinda.
 The city is so well connected, only Oakland residents have one or fewer options for residential internet service.